 A few things…

 - ・The horseradish is key.
 Once you put it in a homemade veggie burger recipe, you’ll never want to leave it out again.
 I would urge you not to omit it.

 - ・This chickpea burger recipe offers 3 ways to cook it.
 You can pan-fry, bake or grill them.
 Enjoy them year round.

 - ・Top them with whatever you want.
 I served them with arugula, vegan mayo, a healthy slice of heirloom tomato and some dill pickles.
 It was a showstopper.

 And please enjoy this tasty vegan chickpea burger 💚

 15.5 ounce can of chickpeas, drained and rinsed (OR 1½ cups cooked chickpeas)

 1 tsp fresh lemon zest

-8 sun-dried tomatoes packed in oil, drain off the oil before using
+¼ cup julienned sun-dried tomatoes packed in oil, oil drained

 2-2 ½ tsp prepared horseradish